pjotrp/bioruby-pipeline/README.md

 scheduler, for this you can choose to use our simple [Ruby Queue (rq)](https://github.com/pjotrp/rq) from many other schedulers.

-bio-pipeline, meanwhile, addresses DRY principles for creating tasks at the job level.
+bio-pipeline, meanwhile, addresses do-not-repeat-yoursefl (DRY) principles for creating tasks at the job level, and aims for convention-over-configuration (CoC).
 For example, bio-pipeline comes with a library of templates, mostly based on YAML and ERB, for common bioinformatics tasks.

 Also bio-pipeline has the run-once command, which caches results and won't calculate the same result twice.

 You do not need to know Ruby to use bio-pipeline.